Latest Reflection: Carmel and Lay Spirituality-part 2 (17 September 2021)

-A very strong part of Catholic identity is communal worship at Sunday Mass, and many people will find the lack of this very difficult.
+A very strong part of Catholic identity is communal worship at Sunday Mass, and many people will not feel comfortable in attending Mass - though they remain open.
 The Carmelites are continuing to pray for all the people who come to our churches and the Shrine of Saint Jude, as well as for the country at large, and all those affected by the pandemic.

 One of the key elements in Christian spirituality is that there is a relationship, in each one of us, between our very self and God.
 While the external, communal dimension is important and necessary, nonetheless, each one of us as an individual is called to live a personal relationship with God.
 Saint Teresa of Avila expresses this most beautifully: “The soul of each one is nothing else but a paradise where the Lord says He finds His delight.”